-League City Child Support Attorneys
+League City Child Support Lawyer

 In Texas, all biological parents are required to support their minor children financially, both during and after a marriage.
 Most child support agreements are reached as a part of a divorce proceeding, but courts can also order payment when a child’s parents are unmarried.
-Child support orders can significantly impact all parties to a divorce or separation, so if you or a loved one are considering a divorce, it is important to contact an experienced League City child support attorney who can help you navigate the legal process.
+Child support orders can significantly impact all parties to a divorce or separation, so if you or a loved one are considering a divorce, it is important to contact an experienced League City child support lawyer who can help you navigate the legal process.

 How To Calculate Child Support